tzvaita/ror-social-scaffold/README.md

-# Scaffold for social media app with Ruby on Rails
+# Social media app with Ruby on Rails

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+This is the repository for the last ruby on rails project for microverse curriculum.
+The project is divided into milestones with specific requirements to be met in each one of them.
+The application was published on Heroku: [link](https://still-taiga-44791.herokuapp.com)

 ## Built With